Do You Owe Child Support?

 - What if I need legal help?

-How Can I Collect Child Support? has general information about collecting child support.
+How Can I Collect Child Support? - general information about collecting child support

-What to do About a License Suspension Notice from DCS has information about license suspensions proposed when you have not paid child support.
+What to do About a License Suspension Notice from DCS - information about license suspensions when you have not paid child support

 These publications and many do-it-yourself child support packets are available at www.washingtonlawhelp.org.

 You may send child support payments to the Washington State Support Registry, P.O.
 Box 45868, Olympia, WA 98504-5868.
-This will make sure that they properly credit your payments.
-You may not get proper credit for any payments you make directly to the other parent.
+This will make sure t you get proper credit for your payments.
+You may not get proper credit for payments you make directly to the other parent.

 A. Court Cases

-A Superior Court judge sets the monthly amount the parent owing support must pay.
+A Superior Court judge sets the monthly amount you must pay.
 You must be served with papers when you are involved in a court case.
 The papers tell you how to respond to the court and other party (spouse/parent/state).
 You must properly respond to the papers.

 If you do not respond to a paternity action, the court could name you the child's legal father.
-If that happens, the court may order you to pay for:
+The court may order you to pay for:

 past and current child support